Welcome to Year 3

 - PE is on Tuesday and Friday for 3S

 - All children need to wear a white t-shirt, black shorts and black pumps.

-Our topic for this half-term is Predator which will has a focus on Science, Geography and DT within topic work.
+Our topic for this half-term is Enter the Nile which has a focus on Science, History and DT within topic work.
 Learning will include

-- In Science, our topic is Animals including humans.
-The children will be learning about diet, healthy eating, skeleton and vertebrate and invertebrates.
+- In Science, our topic is Rocks and Soils.
+The children will be learning about different types of rocks and their properties.